-Available to a self employed person or an employee in a small business with less than 50 employees – this type of account is paired with specific high deductible, comprehensive major medical insurance policies.
+Available to a self-employed person or an employee in a small business with less than 50 employees – this type of account is paired with a specific high deductible, comprehensive major medical insurance policy.
 It allows the insured to set aside pre-tax funds to use to meet the deductible and co-insurance liabilities.
-There are specific Internal Revenue Service guidelines in setting up and using this type of account.
-Your Human Resource Department should be able to discuss specifics of this type of account with you.
+There are specific Internal Revenue Service guidelines for setting up and using this type of account.
+Your Human Resource Department should be able to discuss the specifics of this type of account with you.

 Flexible Spending Account

 This type of account is set up through your employer and allows you to designate pre-tax deductions to reimburse you for qualifying medical expenses that your insurance company does not pay.
 There are specific Internal Revenue Service guidelines for setting up and using this type of account.
 Your Human Resources Department should be able to discuss this type of account with you.